 Relationships in a definitive media library

 This figure shows the relationship of definitive media library, configuration management database and release management.
-As you see, electronic and physical configuration items are stored in the definitive media library and information about each configuration item and their relationship with each other is stored in the configuration management database.
+As you see, electronic and physical configuration items are stored in the DML and information about each configuration item and their relationship with each other is stored in the configuration management database.
 When there will be a new release deployment, only available releases existing in the definitive media library can be used to build a new release.
 After a new release is built, testing begins to check whether there are any problems before implementing this release.
 If there is not a problem during testing, implementation of tested release starts respectively.
-The new release is updated in the definitive media library.
+The new release is updated in the DML.

 How to start a definitive media library